SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In the trial, women made fewer errors than men.
 The corpus callosum, a part of the brain connecting the two hemispheres, may be more/less extensive in women.

-## Compare and Contrast
+## Indicating difference across two sentences

-> Indicating difference across two sentences
+↑ Compare and Contrast

 It is very difficult to get away from calendar time in literate societies.
 By contrast,many people in oral communities have little idea of the calendar year of their birth.
 It is very difficult to get away from calendar time in literate societies.
 In contrast,many people in oral communities have little idea of the calendar year of their birth.
 It is very difficult to get away from calendar time in literate societies.
 On the other hand,many people in oral communities have little idea of the calendar year of their birth.

-## Compare and Contrast
+## Indicating similarity across two sentences

-> Indicating similarity across two sentences
+↑ Compare and Contrast

 Young children learning their first language need simplified input.
 Similarly,low level adult L2 learners need graded input supplied in most cases by a teacher.
 Young children learning their first language need simplified input.
 Likewise,low level adult L2 learners need graded input supplied in most cases by a teacher.
 Young children learning their first language need simplified input.
 In the same way, low level adult L2 learners need graded input supplied in most cases by a teacher.

-## Defining Terms
+## Common Expressions

-> Common Expressions
+↑ Defining Terms

 The term ‘X’ was first used by …
 The term ‘X’ can be traced back to …